Andrus Peat

-Andrus Jamerson Peat (born November 4, 1993) is an American football guard for the New Orleans Saints of the National Football League (NFL).
-He played college football at Stanford.
+Andrus Jamerson Peat (born November 4, 1993) is an American professional football offensive tackle for the Pittsburgh Steelers of the National Football League (NFL).
+He played the previous nine seasons for the New Orleans Saints, which selected him in the first round of the 2015 NFL draft.
+Before that, he played college football for the Stanford Cardinal.
 As a high school senior, he was considered the best college football recruit by Sporting News.

-High school career
+Early life

 Peat attended Corona del Sol High School in Tempe, Arizona, where he was a letterman in football, basketball and track.
 In basketball, he played as a center, leading his basketball team to win the Division 1 state championship as a senior.
 In track and field, Peat competed as a shot putter and discus thrower.

 By May 2011, Peat received 38 scholarship offers from college football teams.
-As of December 2011, Scout.com ranked him as a five-star recruit and the second-best offensive tackle in his class, Rivals.com rates him as a five-star recruit and the third-best offensive tackle in his class, and ESPN grades him out at 83 overall and the 16th-best player in his class.
+As of December 2011, Scout.com ranked him as a five-star recruit and the second-best offensive tackle in his class, Rivals.com rated him as a five-star recruit and the third-best offensive tackle in his class, and ESPN graded him out at 83 overall and the 16th-best player in his class.
 He was considered the best recruit in his class by Sporting News.
 He committed to Stanford on February 1, 2012.
 He was offered scholarships from Nebraska, Florida State, USC, Arizona, UCLA, Colorado, LSU, North Carolina, Oregon State, Clemson, Washington, Kansas, Tennessee, Auburn, Arkansas, Arizona State, Florida, Notre Dame, Michigan, Texas, Alabama, Miami, and Oregon.

 College career

 As a freshman, Peat played in 13 games and averaged 20 snaps per game.
 He started all 14 games as a sophomore in 2013.
 As a junior in 2014, he won the Morris Trophy and was named an All-American.

-After his junior season, Peat entered the 2015 NFL Draft.
+After his junior season, Peat entered the 2015 NFL draft.

 Professional career

 At the 2015 NFL Combine, commentator Mike Mayock appraised Peat's 40-yard dash, "He's got dancing feet with that lower body, it's unbelievable.
 Look at that body.
 Look at that bubble butt."
-On April 30, 2015, Peat was selected with the 13th pick by the New Orleans Saints in the 2015 NFL draft.
+On April 30, 2015, Peat was selected with the 13th pick by the New Orleans Saints in the 2015 NFL Draft.